-- 16.1 The Appointed Actuary shall prepare a report on the valuation of liabilities of general takaful business referred to as "The Report on Actuarial Valuation of Liabilities of General Takaful Business" (the Report), including the Reporting Forms for Valuation of Liabilities of General Takaful Business (Reporting Forms).
-The Appointed Actuary shall also disclose the extent of compliance with the requirements of the Guidelines and reasons for non-compliance, if any.
-The general format of the Report, outlining the minimum information required to be included, is set out in Appendix I(a).
-In addition, further details to the Report as per Appendix I(b) shall be maintained by the takaful operator.
-Labuan FSA may require for these additional information to be submitted as part of its supervision and monitoring of the takaful operator. - 16.2 The Board shall provide effective oversight to ensure adequate controls are in place for the valuation process.
+- 16.1 The Appointed Actuary shall prepare a report on the valuation of liabilities of general takaful business referred to as 'The Report on Valuation of Liabilities of General Takaful Business' (the Report), including the Reporting Forms for Valuation of Liabilities of General Takaful Business (Reporting Forms).
+The Appointed Actuary shall disclose the extent of compliance with the requirements of this Guidelines and reasons for non-compliance, if any.
+The general format of the Report, outlining the minimum information required to be included and the guidance notes for submission are set out in Appendix I (a) In addition, further details to the Report as per Appendix I (b) shall be maintained by the takaful operator.
+Labuan FSA may require for these additional information to be submitted as part of its supervision and monitoring of the takaful operator. - 16.2 The board of directors (Board) shall provide effective oversight to ensure adequate controls are in place for the valuation process.
 The Board shall also ensure proper actions and timely follow ups are undertaken based on these results.